infuriated-mink/Semester2-MidtermSprint/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## Team Members

 ---

 1. Vanesssa Rice
 2. Zimuzo Akanne
 3. Dillon Regular

 ## Features

-- Add new recipes with titles, descriptions, ingredients, instructions, and estimated costs.
+- Add new recipes with titles, descriptions, ingredients, and instructions
 - View a list of recipes with descriptions.
-- Search for recipes by name or tags.
+- Search for recipes by name or by meal type.
-- Calculate and display the total cost of ingredients for each recipe.
 - Responsive design for various screen sizes.

 ## Getting Started